GuOrg/Gu.Wpf.DataGrid2D/README.md

 ![ItemsSource2D render](http://i.imgur.com/PPlT750.png)

 ## Selected.CellItem & Index
-Lets you bind the item of the currently selected cell or index (row, col).
+Lets you two-way bind the item of the currently selected cell or index (row, col).
 This assumes that you have `SelectionUnit="Cell"`
 ```
 <DataGrid SelectionUnit="Cell"